shanshad/Number-Guessing-Game---Python-Mini-Project/README.md

 ## 📦 How to Run
 1. Make sure you have Python installed (version 3.x).
-2. Copy and run thy python file in your compiler
+2. Copy and run the Python file in your compiler